-The Susquehannock Camps consider their staff to be a valuable team of people who enable each camper to have a productive and fun summer.
-Without our experienced and talented staff, Camp would not be possible.
-The Susquehannock Camps have an extremely high return rate of staff members, some of whom have been associated with Susquehannock for over 40 years.
+Without our energetic and talented staff, the Susquehannock experience be impossible!
+Our Camps have an extremely high return rate of staff members, some of whom have been associated with Susquehannock for over 40 years.
 The Senior Staff members are educators in the off season and have many years of experience working with children.

-Please note that cabin counselors must be at least 18 years of age or have completed the equivalent of grade 12 of high school.
-Junior Counselors must be at least 17 years old or have completed grade 11 of high school.
+Junior Counselors must be at least 17 years old or have completed 11th grade of high school.

 Counselors will live in a cabin with campers that are of a similar age and grade.
 Our campers range in age from 7 to 16 years old.
 There will be at least two and often three counselors in every cabin.
 There are usually about 6 to 12 campers in a cabin (age and cabin dependent).
 In addition, counselors will teach/coach an activity at camp.
 Depending on the skills you are hired for, you may be teaching/coaching one or multiple activities.
 You may be the lead or support staff for that activity.
 In all situations you are responsible for each camper’s general well being.